MattDierick/RTD-AzureAD-APM/source/index.rst

 #.
 Enable Single Sign on
 #.
 Interconnect (SAML binding) APM with Azure AD tenant

-.. note :: you will notice we will never connect to Azure AD interface.
+.. note :: You will notice we will never connect to Azure AD interface.
 APM will use Microsoft Graph API to configure AAD tenant accordingly.

 .. image:: AAD-APM-archi.png
    :align: center